 The Dubai departure tax is included in the price of the ticket, no matter where you purchase it.

-Children below the age of two, transit passengers and members of the cabin crew are exempt from paying this kind of Dubai tourist tax.
+Children below the age of two, transit passengers, and members of the cabin crew are exempt from paying this kind of Dubai tourist tax.

 Although formally, it’s not a tax, however, it’s a bill for you to pay to the district cooling companies for their investments into innovative technologies.

-With the introduction of the mandatory health insurance in Dubai, there might be additional charges depending on your work contract.
+With the introduction of mandatory health insurance in Dubai, there might be additional charges depending on your work contract.

 VAT was introduced in the UAE in January 2018 on a federal level.

 VAT is charged at a rate of 5%.
 The exception is food items, health, education, petroleum products, social services, and bicycles.

-Excise duties were introduced in 2017 for three types of products: carbonated beverages (50%), tobacco (100%), energy drinks (100%)
+Excise duties were introduced in 2017 for three types of products: carbonated beverages (50%), tobacco (100%), and energy drinks (100%)

-You can potentially earn your salary 100% free of tax in Dubai if you are tax resident in the emirate and have no other obligation to any other state for the payment of tax on foreign-earned and sourced income.
+You can potentially earn your salary 100% free of tax in Dubai if you are a tax resident in the emirate and have no other obligation to any other state for the payment of tax on foreign-earned and sourced income.

-However, there are taxes that you will encounter if you live in Dubai, and if you want to make sure you fully understand your personal tax obligations it is recommended you speak to an accountant.
+However, there are taxes that you will encounter if you live in Dubai, and if you want to make sure you fully understand your personal tax obligations, it is recommended you speak to an accountant.